-3.5 There may well be in existence treaties where claims arising are accumulating steadily but the aggregate has not yet breached the excess point.
-In some cases, the cedant gives warning advices of claims accumulating and the same percentage, obtained as indicated in 3.1 above, can be applied to see whether the claims are likely ultimately to exceed the excess point, but such warnings are frequently not given.
+3.5.1 There may well be in existence treaties where claims arising are accumulating steadily, but the aggregate has not yet breached the excess point.
+In some cases the cedant gives warning advices of claims accumulating and the same percentage, obtained as indicated in Section 3.1, can be applied to see whether the claims are likely ultimately to exceed the excess point, but such warnings are frequently not given.
 Enquiries addressed to cedants may help in this regard, but not always.
 There is particular danger if the office has underwritten a number of high level treaties, particularly if some of them are of considerable amount each.

-With a list of higher level treaties to hand, showing in each case the nature of the treaty and the limitations, it is possible to allocate a reasonable percentage of the total exposure of each treaty so as to build up a scenario of claims ultimately expected, based on general market knowledge and on experience and on each cedant - whether that office is likely to have exposure to the catastrophe concerned and, if so, what degree of exposure is likely as considered against the excess point of the treaty written.
+3.5.2 With a list of higher level treaties to hand, showing in each case the nature of the treaty and the limitations, it is possible to allocate a reasonable percentage of the total exposure of each treaty so as to build up a scenario of claims ultimately expected, based on general market knowledge and on experience and on each cedant-whether that office is likely to have exposure to the catastrophe concerned and, if so, what degree of exposure is likely as considered against the excess point of the treaty written.

 3.6 If statistical methods of forecasting are used which show confidence limits, those limits may be wide indeed, particularly for recent catastrophes where estimates of ultimate claim amounts expected may be of extreme importance to the outcome of the year's trading.
 They may narrow quite dramatically as time elapses.
-In general, great caution is required but over-reserving for the sake of safety can be dangerous if it should lead to losses being shown of a magnitude considerably exceeding what ultimately eventuates.
+In general great caution is required, but over-reserving for the sake of safety can be dangerous if it should lead to losses being shown of a magnitude considerably exceeding what ultimately eventuates.
 Much will depend on how large the margins are in the outwards reinsurance protections.

-3.7 Once the inward business has been adjusted for any horizontal and vertical exhaustion and for possible additional claims from sources not yet advised the figures can be carried through to the net account to examine the effect of the outwards treaties, but see also 5.1 below.
+3.7 Once the inward business has been adjusted for any horizontal and vertical exhaustion and for the catastrophe claims arising from inwards facultative and proportional business, together with possible additional claims from sources not yet advised, the figures can be carried through to the net account to examine the effect of the outwards treaties; but see also Section 5.